for QUEST and Gifted Education

-All students are reevaluated every Spring for identification of QUEST service eligibility for the following Fall.
+All students are reevaluated every year for identification of QUEST eligibility.
 This means that a child that was found eligible for services one year, may not be found eligible the following year.

 How can parents give input about their child's abilities?